A mobile computer unit connecting people

 - Lack of technological and market information has been given as a major reason for low productivity in African agriculture.

-- A pilot project: a mobile, multi-functional IT lab fit in a 40’ container on wheels.
-The Digi-Truck will be able to reach the most remote areas in Africa who don’t have access to electricity thanks to solar energy.
+- A mobile, multi-functional IT lab fit in a 40’ container on wheels.
+The Digi-Truck will be able to reach the most remote areas in Africa that don’t have access to electricity thanks to solar energy.